KaveIO/KaveToolbox/README.md

   * A list of mirrors of where to locate our software can be added to /etc/kave/mirror .
   * The "mirror" file will be interpreted line-by-line should be used to add a list of nearside cache directories or nearside mirrors of the KPMG repository.
   * All mirrors listed here must follow the same directory structure as the main repository, this looks like: **mirror/os-version(s)/KaveToolbox/toolbox-version(s)/files.ext**
+  * See more details below in setting up such a cache

 Troubleshooting: